mozmark/Plug-n-Hack/docs/probe.md

 * **to**: information on where this message is going to.
 This will correspond to the endpointName configuration option; in this case, it's "ZAP".
 * **from**: information on where this message comes from.
 This will correspond to the ID the probe was given on creation; in this case, it's "ZAP_ID-4".

 Probe messages may have other data.
-In this case, "time" is incuded.
+In this case, "time" is included.

 Messages Sent
 ---